 I contacted them to see if they would answer some questions that I and others had regarding their organisation and the role it had here in the UK.
 They readily agreed to answer any questions I had but unfortunately, 5 week later they are still not answering any, regardless of repeated requests.
+They are now ignoring me 🙂 .
 Here is the (lengthy) list of questions I have put to them.
-Anyone considering joining the organisation either as a donor or patient may want to read these first before making a decision.
+Anyone considering joining the organisation either as a donor or potential recipient may want to read these first before making a decision.
 If matching donors responds to any questions I will publish them alongside the relevant question.

 Paul Dooley is quoted as saying “The old system of ‘Give us your organ, we’ll decide where it goes’ no longer works.
 We have the ability to take our system to the UK and save their lives.”